 The faculty mentor will invite the potential student to an interview before choosing a Research Assistant.
 Discuss this position with your Macaulay Advisor before the interview to best prepare.

-If selected for the position, the student must complete the online Internship Learning Agreement Form (and select “Macaulay Honors College” as the employer) for further information view the Internship Learning Agreement Handbook.
+Once selected for the position, the student must complete the online Internship Learning Agreement Form (and select “Macaulay Honors College” as the employer) for further information view the Internship Learning Agreement Handbook.
 IMPORTANT: Must be submitted no later than the second week of their internship.
 We highly recommend students submit as soon as they accept the offer.
 Be sure your Macaulay Advisor and Faculty member both approve the Internship Learning Agreement.
 The Career Development Office will give final approval for your participation.

 There are summer research opportunities in labs across the country.
 Formal programs are paid, include seminars and mentoring, and can be highly competitive.